oamike/scarfage2/README.md

 ## SetUp

-These are the steps you need to complete to get Scarfage2 running locally on your development machine.
+These are the steps you need to complete to get Scarfdom running locally on your development machine.
 Theses steps assume MacOS, RVM, and MySQL are already set up.

 * clone this repo
-  * cd into scarfage2 folder (ensure rvm creates the scarfage2 gemset)
+  * cd into scarfdom folder (ensure rvm creates the scarfdom gemset)
   * gem install bundler
   * bundle install
   * rails db:setup